 Action.
 Create a context allowing the user to manipulate or view items from your app inside another app.

 Finder.
 Show the sync state information in Finder.

 This document gives you an overview of Mac technologies that you can incorporate into your app.
-To learn more about the other tasks involved in the development process, read Developing for the App Store.
+To learn more about the other tasks involved in the development process, read App Distribution Quick Start.

-The most common languages used for development for OS X are Objective-C and Swift.
-The following sections call out key features in some of these environments.
+The most common languages used for development for OS X are Swift and Objective-C. The following sections call out key features in some of these environments.

 Some of the key features of Swift are:

 Tuples and multiple return values